Peat+

 What are we doing?

-PEAT+ is working on 19 sites in Northern Ireland and Ireland’s border counties to improve more than 12,000ha of peatlands – the equivalent of 16,000 football pitches.
+The PEAT+ project is working on 19 sites in Northern Ireland and Ireland’s border counties to improve more than 12,000ha of peatlands – the equivalent of 16,000 football pitches.

-Peatland restoration will also help recover biodiversity, including rare and threatened species such as golden plover and large heath butterfly
+Peatland restoration will help recover biodiversity, including rare and threatened species such as golden plover and large heath butterfly.
+The project will also preserve archaeological and historic features within peatlands.

 PEAT+ work will help Improve water quality, reduce wildfire risks, and contribute to flood alleviation.